Robotic surgery for lung cancer involves using a camera that provides a detailed view of the inside of a person’s chest.

 The term “robotic” can be misleading, as it is not a robot that performs the procedure.
 Instead, a surgeon uses surgical instruments that they guide via a console, meaning that the procedure is robotic-assisted.

 Robotic-assisted surgery uses computer enhanced robotic technology called the da Vinci surgical system.
-This system allows a surgeon to operate on the chest area using a 3D high definition camera and tiny rotating instruments.
+This system allows a surgeon to operate on the chest area using a 3D HD camera and tiny rotating instruments.
 These instruments move in a similar way to a human hand but with a greater range of movement and accuracy.

 During robotic-assisted surgery, a surgeon sits at a console and makes small cuts through which the operation takes place.
 They then insert a camera and miniature surgical instruments into the area of the lung cancer.
 The console transmits the camera’s 360-degree view of the surgical field.

 Holding the console controls, the surgeon makes small hand movements.
 The system translates these into tiny movements by the surgical instruments inside the lungs.
 Finally, the surgeon removes lung tissue through one of the cuts along with the surgical instruments.

 A doctor will consider a person’s condition and medical history before deciding whether robotic-assisted surgery is a suitable option for them.